bhumikasharma28/javascriptmetacrafter/README.md

 Contract successfully uses assert()
 Contract successfully uses revert() statements

+The provided Solidity contract ExampleContract demonstrates the use of require(), assert(), and revert() statements to handle various conditions and errors

 ## Getting Started
 you can use gitpod remix or any other platform for perfoming so